StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 ### Step 2.2 - Export the ElasticSearch data

-To export the ElasticSearch data, follow the instruction below to create a "snapshot".
+<a name="export_elasticsearch_data"></a>To export the ElasticSearch data, follow the instruction below to create a "snapshot".

 1. Login to the StackState node as user `root`.